DIDONAX/rendr/README.md

 # Rendr

-A C++ library for low-overhead rendering when geometry and instance data change often.
-The focus is explicit GPU memory, batched draws, and streaming-friendly updates — not ray tracing or a full graphics engine.
+A C++ lightweight library for low-overhead rendering.
+The focus is explicit GPU memory handling, batched draws, and streaming-friendly updates — not ray tracing or a full graphics engine.

 CPU writes go directly into persistently mapped buffers.
 Meshes share a single vertex/index arena, instance data lives in SSBOs, and the frame is submitted with one `glMultiDrawElementsIndirect` call.
-Windowing and context setup stay on the application side; the bundled editor is just a demo for model loading.
+Windowing and context setup stay on the applicationside; the bundled editor is just for demo purposes.

-Note: Vulkan is in progress since this project feels like a fight against the OpenGL api.
+Note: Vulkan rewrite is in progress since this project feels like a fight against the OpenGL api at this point.

 ## Model Loading
 ![Teapot](docs/teapot.png)